 Shadow: Edit the shadow for your selected element.
 Drag the indicator to make the shadow smaller or bigger.

-Under the Properties tab you find different possible property settings:
+Under the Properties tab you will find various property settings:

 Height – Edit the height of the selected element.
-Drag the indicator to in- or decrease the height.
-To the right you can maximise or auto-adjust the height for that element.
+Drag the indicator to increase or decrease the height.
+To the right you can maximise or auto adjust the height for that element.

 Width – Edit the width of the selected element.
-Drag the indicator to in- or decrease the width.
-To the right you can maximise or auto-adjust the width for that element.
+Drag the indicator to increase or decrease the width.
+To the right you can maximise or auto adjust the width for that element.

 Margin – Edit the margin for the selected element.
-Drag the indicator to make the margin smaller or bigger.
+Drag the indicator to make the margin narrower or wider.
 If you are unfamiliar with how margins work, you can use the button to the right to centre the selected element.

 Padding – Edit the padding for the selected element.
-Drag the indicator to make the padding smaller or bigger.
+Drag the indicator to make the padding thicker or thinner.

-Colour – Edit the colour for your selected element’s borders.
+Colour – Edit the colour of your selected element’s borders.
 By clicking in the colour box you can choose a colour or add a hex code in the text box.

 Type – Choose what type of borders to use: none, solid, dotted or dashed.

 Size – Edit the size of the selected borders.
-Drag the indicator to make the border size smaller or bigger.
+Drag the indicator to make the border size thicker or thinner.

 Radius – Edit the radius (rounded corners) of the selected borders.
-Drag the indicator to make the radius smaller or bigger.
+Drag the indicator to make the radius smaller or larger.